streamlit/docs/content/deploy/community-cloud/manage-your-app/upgrade-streamlit.md

 ## No dependency file

-When there is no dependencies file in your repo, your app will use the lastest Streamlit version that existed when it was last rebooted.
+When there is no dependencies file in your repository, your app will use the lastest Streamlit version that existed when it was last rebooted.
 In this case, simply [reboot your app](/deploy/streamlit-community-cloud/manage-your-app/reboot-your-app) and Community Cloud will install the latest version.

 You may want to avoid getting into this situation if your app depends on a specific version of Streamlit.
 That is why we encourage you to use a dependency file and pin your desired version of Streamlit.